MicrosoftLearning/AZ-700-Designing-and-Implementing-Microsoft-Azure-Networking-Solutions/Instructions/Exercises/M02-Unit 3 Create and configure a virtual network gateway.md

    New-AzResourceGroup -Name $RGName -Location "eastus" New-AzResourceGroupDeployment -ResourceGroupName $RGName -TemplateFile azuredeploy.json -TemplateParameterFile azuredeploy.parameters.json
    ```
- > **Note:** Currently, there is an ongoing issue in West Europe Region affecting multiple customers.
+ > **Note:** Currently, there is an ongoing issue in the West Europe Region affecting gateway deployments.
 As a work around, the ManufacturingVnet region has been changed to North Europe for this deployment.

 ## Task 2: Create CoreServicesVM